HMCS Huron (DDG 281)

 HMCS Huron was an Iroquois-class destroyer that served with the Canadian Forces from 16 December 1972 to 23 October 2000.
-It served mainly on the western coast of Canada.
-After decommissioning, its hull was stripped to be used in a live-fire exercise.
-The ship's hulk was eventually sunk by gunfire from its twin ship, HMCS Algonquin.
-Huron was the second ship of its class and the second vessel to use the designation HMCS Huron.
+She served mainly on the western coast of Canada.
+After decommissioning, her hull was stripped to be used in a live-fire exercise.
+The ship's hulk was eventually sunk by gunfire from her sister ship, HMCS Algonquin.
+Huron was the second ship of her class and the second vessel to use the designation HMCS Huron.

 History

 Huron was laid down on 1 June 1969 by the builder Marine Industries of Sorel, Quebec, and was launched on 9 April 1971.
-It was officially commissioned into the Canadian Forces on 16 December 1972 and carried the pennant number 281.
+She was officially commissioned into the Canadian Forces on 16 December 1972 and carried the pennant number 281.

-Huron began a refit known as the Tribal Class Update and Modernization Project (TRUMP) in July 1993, performed by MIL-Davie Shipbuilding at Lauzon, Quebec and concluded on November 25th, 1994.
-At this time, its classification changed from Destroyer Helicopter (DDH) to Destroyer Guided Missile (DDG).
+Huron began a refit known as the Tribal Class Update and Modernization Project (TRUMP) in July 1993, performed by MIL-Davie Shipbuilding at Lauzon, Quebec and concluded on November 25, 1994.
+At this time, her classification changed from Destroyer Helicopter (DDH) to Destroyer Guided Missile (DDG).

 The ship was assigned to Maritime Forces Pacific (MARPAC) and was homeported at Canadian Forces Base Esquimalt.